faxriddin/ssgcfl/README.md

 SSGCFL
 ======

-SSGCFL is a static site generator that can generate html files from markdown and template files.
+SSGCFL (Static Site Generator Created For Learning) is a static site generator that can generate html files from markdown and template files.

 Features